ThuanLeUte/ble-beacons-st17h66_fw_update/README.md

 # ble-beacons-st17h66_fw_update

-## BLE Service: Miscellaneous (0xFFF0)
-### BLE Characterictic:
- + IDENFICATION  (0XFFF1)
- + MODE_SELECTED      (0XFFF2)
- + CLICK_COUNT        (0XFFF3)
- + BOTTLE_REPLACEMENT (0XFFF4)

-## MODE:
-There will be 4 operational modes - default mode 1
-- Mode 1- Advertising after the 1th click
-- Mode 2- Advertising after the 5th click
-- Mode 3- Advertising after the 10th click
-- Mode 4- Advertising after the 20th click
+After flashing the firmware, device will have the name is "disp".
+User will set the id for device then device will be change the name to "disp-id"

+ESP32 will filter device have the name "disp" and get the id from device name: "disp-id"

+Device will have 3 case to broadcast the advertising service:

++ Case 1.
+Broadcast without custom service
++ Case 2.
+Broadcast with Device Setting custom service
++ Case 3.
+Broadcast with Miscellaneous custom service

-## BEHAVIOR:
+## BEHAVIOR

+1. When device power up, device will be in the "Case 1"

+2. Case 2

-- To set IDENFICATION to device pressed button 1 time, device advertising, then connect phone and set IDENFICATION to device Format is 4 Byte Unsigne Int Little Edian.
-When set success device will reset and new IDENFICATION was set even device POWER OFF
++ To set IDENFICATION_SET, MODE_SET to device pressed button long (5+ second) and one click short , device advertising "Case 2", then connect phone and set IDENFICATION and MODE to device

-- To set MODE_SELECTED to device pressed button 1 time, device advertising, then connect phone and set MODE_SELECTED to device
++ IDENFICATION_SET: Format is 4 Byte Unsigne Int Little Edian.
-Format is 1 Byte Unsigne Int Little Edian.
-When set success device will reset and new MODE_SELECTED was set even device POWER OFF
++ MODE_SET: Format is 1 Byte Unsigne Int Little Edian.

-- When device power up device is in the NORMAL MODE (no advertised).
-When click reach the click of the mode, or button pressed device start advertised.
-If hall still pressed click still count.
-Button still pressed bottle still count
++ When set success, phone disconnect to the device, device will go to "Case 1"

+3. When device have click the same at mode, or bottle availble.
+Device will be change to "Case 3".
+The ESP32 will connect and get the value then reset the data.
-- When ESP32 conneted to device.
-It will read out the IDENFICATION, MODE_SELECTED, CLICK_COUNT, BOTTLE_REPLACEMENT.
+When ESP32 conneted to device.
+It will read out the MODE_SELECTED, CLICK_COUNT, BOTTLE_REPLACEMENT.
 Device will reset CLICK_COUNT, BOTTLE_REPLACEMENT to 0 after read success.
 ESP32 disconneted to device.
-Device go to the NORMAL MODE ( no advertised)
+Device go to the  "Case 1"

+## BLE Service: Device Setting (0xFFF0)

+### BLE Characterictic

++ IDENFICATION_SET       (0XFFF1)
++ MODE_SET               (0XFFF2)

+## BLE Service: Miscellaneous (0xFFF3)

+### BLE Characterictic

++ IDENFICATION       (0XFFF4) (Backup)
++ MODE_SELECTED      (0XFFF5)
++ CLICK_COUNT        (0XFFF6)
++ BOTTLE_REPLACEMENT (0XFFF7)

+## MODE

+There will be 4 operational modes - default mode 1

++ Mode 1- Advertising Miscellaneous service after the 1th click
++ Mode 2- Advertising Miscellaneous service after the 5th click
++ Mode 3- Advertising Miscellaneous service after the 10th click
++ Mode 4- Advertising Miscellaneous service after the 20th click